 But Rockefeller’s response pokes a hole in that theory.
 The truth is, control over money has less to do with how much we make, and a lot more to do with how we manage what we have.
 Financial health is important not only to our bank balance but to the atmosphere in our home.
 More marriages have blown apart over financial issues than almost any other factor.

 Are money problems rearing their ugly head and causing tension in your family?
 Has it been difficult for you to manage your finances and to know where you really stand?
-If so, consider this simple three-step plan to successful money management.
+If so, consider this simple three-step plan to successful money management for Christians.

 1. Give to God first